 Where to Park

 Visitors: Parking spaces for short-term, infrequent use are reserved for visitors who are not required to have a UWS issued permit.
-Visitor spaces are marked accordingly and are located in front of the Administration Building.
+Visitor spaces are marked accordingly and are located at the front of the building.

 Students: Park in unmarked surface lot spaces only.
 A current UWS permit is required to be displayed in the vehicle.
 Students may not park in spaces marked Faculty/Staff, Reserved, Visitor, Loading or use Patient Parking at any time.
 Violation may result in a ticket.

 Employees: Park in unmarked spaces either in the garage or surface lot.
 A current UWS Employee parking permit is required to be displayed in the vehicle.
 Reserved spaces require a special permit.
 Employees may not park in Visitor, Loading or use Clinic Parking at any time.
 Violation may result in a ticket.

 Carpools: Two or more registered commuters may receive a special carpool permit.
-To park in a designated carpool space, there must be two or more registered commuters traveling together at the same time and the vehicle must have a current UWS Carpool permit displayed in the vehicle.
+To park in a designated carpool space, there must be two or more registered commuters traveling together at the same time and the vehicle must also have a current UWS Carpool permit displayed in the vehicle.
 Carpool parking is enforced all hours.
 Violations may result in a ticket.

 Campus Health Center Parking: Clinic parking spaces are only for those individuals receiving care in the Campus Health Center who are not otherwise required to have a UWS parking permit.
 Given the limited number of clinic parking spaces, on-campus UWS students and employees should park in their designated areas to allow room for those patients that do not have another place on campus to park.
 Violations may result in a ticket.